 You’re also not left out in the cold if you have a small business or operate as a sole proprietor.
 Credit Karma Tax accommodates filing Schedule C for self-employed business expenses and Schedule SE for the self-employment tax, as well as Schedule E for partnerships, multi-member LLCs, and estates and trusts.

 You can’t file more than one state return, and you can’t file a part-year state return or a nonresident state return, either.
 Credit Karma Tax isn’t set up to accommodate foreign earned income, Schedule K-1 for estates and trusts, nonresident alien returns, or state filings in community property states when spouses opt to file separate returns.

 Filing separate returns when you live in a community property state involves divvying up income and deductions that technically belong equally to both spouses under the law.
 There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 Seek the help of a tax professional if you live in one of these states but don’t want to file a joint return with your spouse.

-You can qualify for the EITC without a dependent if you’re 25 to 64 years old, filing as single, head of household, or qualifying widow(er) and if your income is less than $15,820 for the 2020 tax year, the return you'll file in 2021.
+You can qualify for the EITC without a dependent if you’re 25 to 64 years old; filing as single, head of household, or qualifying widow(er); and your income is less than $15,820 for the 2020 tax year, the return you’ll file in 2021.
 This limit increases to $21,710 if you’re married and filing a joint return.
-You must also have lived in the U.S. for at least half the year, and you can’t be the qualifying child of another taxpayer.
+You must also have lived in the United States for at least half the year, and you can’t be the qualifying child of another taxpayer.

 Alternatives To Consider

 Credit Karma Tax certainly isn’t your only option.
-Numerous software providers offer tax programs, although not necessarily for free.
+Numerous software providers offer tax programs and applications, although not all are necessarily for free.